TomParisDE/tp-youtube-widget/readme.txt

-=== TP YouTube Widget ===
+=== TomParisDE YouTube Widget ===
 Contributors: TomParisDE
 Donate link: https://www.paypal.me/tomparis/
 Tags: youtube, api, widget, tomparis, tomparisde, youtube widget Requires at least: 3.5.1
-Tested up to: 4.7.4
+Tested up to: 4.7.5
 Stable tag: 1.0.2
 License: GPLv3 or later
 License URI: http://www.gnu.org/licenses/gpl-3.0.html

-Your YouTube Widget for Statistics, Banner and More!
+Your TomParisDE YouTube Widget for Statistics, Banner and More!

 == Description ==

-The TomParis YouTube Widget for WordPress plugin allows you to display your videos, subscribers and views by simply pasting your Channel ID and your YouTube Data API Key.
+The TomParisDE YouTube Widget for WordPress plugin allows you to display your videos, subscribers and views by simply pasting your Channel ID and your YouTube Data API Key.

 = Features =